The Captivating Energy of Art is a Healing Affair - Article Banner

 Manly Palmer Hall Portrait Art Drawing by author Bien

-Needless to say, I was filled with creativity while drawing portraits of great minds that came to my mind.
-And, by using graphite pencils with a range of darkness from light grey to black and rich starry colors, stirred up my curiosity of the deep blue universe.
+I was filled with creativity while drawing portraits of great minds that came to mind.
+Using graphite pencils in a range of darkness, from light grey to black and rich starry colors, stirred up my curiosity about the universe.

-First and foremost, they were all literary, poetic and artistic achievers that had left an impression upon humanity, which I began remembering in this quest.
+First and foremost, they were all literary, poetic, inventive, and artistic achievers who had left an impression on humanity, which I began remembering in this quest.
 Here’s how:

 bar